matthiask/406.ch/posts/20180410-our-approach-to-configuring-django-webpack-and-manifeststaticfilesstorage.md

 # Our approach to configuring Django, Webpack and ManifestStaticFilesStorage

+!!! note

+    This post is outdated.
+See the [2024 edition of this post instead](https://406.ch/writing/using-django-with-webpack-2024-edition/).

 I spent some time finding out how [Django](https://www.djangoproject.com/) and [webpack](https://webpack.js.org/) should be configured so that they work well together both in development and in production.
 [We](https://feinheit.ch/) are now using this setup on dozens of websites, so now is a good time to write down the approach.

 Requirements for development were: